adityabilawar/Team-Earth-High-Tech-Hacks/README.md

-Learning NFTs

-Helping students learn how to create and sell NFTs with an easy to use and create minting software that deploys NFTs onto DeSo Diamond.

-Technologies used:
-React.js
-hardhat
-Twilio
-CockroachDB
-OpenZepplin(to make an ethereum contract in ERC721)

 # Team EAARTH Learning NFTs High Tech Hacks

 Learning NFTs is a web application that assists and educates students to create their very own non-fungible token!
 "Helping students learn how to create and sell NFTs with an easy to use and create minting software that deploys NFTs onto DeSo Diamond." - Derek, Aditya, and Nithin

+##Technologies used:
+vite vanilla js
+hardhat
+Twilio Sendgrid(to send a conformation code for when the user is logging in) CockroachDB(yo store user data onto our database) OpenZepplin(to make an ethereum contract in ERC721) DeSo protocol API python sol

 ## Installation & Dependencies
 - Download node on website